justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 Navigate to Add New Skill and click the yellow “Get Started >” button under “Alexa Skills Kit”, then the yellow “Add a New Skill” button on the next page.

 The name of your Amazon Alexa skill must be unique for your account, and the invocation name is what you’ll use to activate the skill.
 “Alexa, tell <invocation name> to say Hello, World”.
-IN this example we'll use "Trove" as the name.
+In this example we'll use `Trove` as the name.
 Click the yellow “Next” button when you’re ready!

 **Interaction Model**

 Here is where we’re going to tell the skill which intents we support, and what type of words will trigger each intent.
 Get ready for some copy and pasting.

-Amazon have a new tool available that simplfies this previously complex section - You should be a "Interaction Model Buidler BETA"
+Amazon have a new tool available that simplfies this previously complex section - You should be a `Interaction Model Buidler BETA`

-Once in the new BETA tool go to the code editor section and copy/paste in the below code - this code tell ALexa what are "intents" are goign to be and what "utterances" are defined for each "intent"
+Once in the new BETA tool go to the code editor section and copy/paste in the below code - this code tell ALexa what are `intents` are goign to be and what `utterances` are defined for each `intent`

 ``` json
 {